Bulbiz/Paleo_Calc/README.md

 ## Run

-For launch the calculator, run `make run` or `java -jar paleo-calculator.jar`.
+For launching the calculator, run `make run` or `java -jar paleo-calculator.jar`.